-In the most basic sense, these are our goals:
+In the most basic sense, these Were our goals:

 ONE: To prune the vines to produce a balanced crop.

 TWO: Encourage a healthy, diverse vineyard environment and policies that guarantee a healthy farm.

 THREE: Promote soil health by cover crop, composting and fertilization, but only enough to make the vines able to support a small crop.

 FOUR: Keep mildew and botrytis from destroying the crop.
 We believed that organic practices that help improve our wine were worth implementing, but we did not believe in organic for organic's sake, nor did we practice Biodynamics.

 FIVE: Farm like winemakers.
 Some grape farmers don't drink wine.
 We do.
 Lots of it.
 From all over the world.
-We are wine geeks first, and the focus of our business is not profitability or bluster.
-We farm the way we do to produce some of the finest Pinot Noir wine and Chardonnay wine in the world.
-This is our goal.
-This is our passion and our reason for living.
+We farmed the way we did to produce some of the finest Pinot Noir wine and Chardonnay wine in the world.
+That was our goal.